 It is wise for us to recur to the history of our ancestors.
-Those who do not look upon themselves as a link connecting the Past and the Future. do not perform their duty to the world.-DANTEL WEBSTER.
+Those who do not lowle up with themselves as a link connecting the Past and the Future, do not perform their duty to the world.-DANNELWBESTER.

-1904 : J. E. Burke & Co., Printers: Bloomington, III.
+1901 .
+J. E. Burke & Co., Printers Bloomington, III.